csancheze/Book-Search/Readme.md

   ## Description

 This is a MERN application that uses GraphQL for a back-end using mongoose and a Front End by using React.
+All the coding is done but I was unable to check it do to an error connecting to the GraphQL.

   ## Table of Contents